-Sleep medicine is the diagnosis and treatment of sleep-related conditions and sleep disorders, including problems falling asleep or staying asleep, and problems breathing while sleeping (sleep apnea).
+Sleep medicine is the diagnosis and treatment of sleep-related conditions and sleep disorders, including problems problems breathing while sleeping (sleep apnea), falling asleep or staying asleep.
 Sleep problems can affect your child's ability to get the sleep needed for good growth, development and overall health.
 Sometimes, problems with sleeping contribute to learning, mood and behavior troubles during the day.

 Why choose Seattle Children’s Sleep Medicine program?